 What Is Considered Good Credit?

 Whether it’s FICO, Equifax, or Transunion, they more or less offer you the same information in the form of a 3-digit number.
-That number falls somewhere between 300 and 850 and it will determine a lot about what you get to do with your life.
+That number falls somewhere between 300 and 850 and it will determine a lot about how much your everyday life will cost you.

 Reading your score is simple.
 The higher the score, the better.
 Your detailed credit history will also help determine a lender’s decisions about offering you new lines of credit, but let’s give some blanket statements just by looking at the score.